-Raised Catholic in Mexico, he became disillusioned with the church in the U.S., where Masses were in Latin.
+Raised Catholic in Mexico, he became disillusioned with the church in the U.S. where he said Masses were in Latin.
 He recognized inequities within the church and became an activist with Católicos por La Raza, a Catholic lay group formed by Mexican Americans in 1969.

-Católicos por La Raza members demonstrate in Los Angeles, circa 1970.
-Photo: La Raza Photograph Collection, courtesy of the UCLA Chicano Studies Research Center via RNS.
+Católicos por La Raza members demonstrate in Los Angeles, circa 1970. © La Raza Staff.
+From the La Raza Photograph Collection.
+Courtesy of the UCLA Chicano Studies Research Center.

 The group called out the Catholic Church for its lack of involvement with the farmworker movement led by Chavez and a lack of support for the walkout movement.
-The group is known for its 1969 confrontation at St. Basil Catholic Church in Los Angeles, where it clashed with police on Christmas Eve as its members tried to confront then-Cardinal James Francis McIntyre about what they said was the church's neglect of the poor.
+The group is known for its 1969 confrontation at St. Basil Catholic Church in L.A. where it clashed with police on Christmas Eve as its members tried to confront then-Cardinal James Francis McIntyre about what they said was the church's neglect of the poor.